gregpalmr/alluxio-trino-edge-cache/README.md

      cp alluxio-enterprise-304-SNAPSHOT/lib/alluxio-underfs-emon-hadoop-2.7-304-SNAPSHOT.jar ./jars/

-d.
-Remove the unused portion of the release directory:
+#### d.
+Remove the unused portion of the release directory

+Remove the unused portion of the release directory with the command:

      rm -rf alluxio-enterprise-304-SNAPSHOT